YOUR RATING

 The Uccellina Park

-After breakfast, weather and wind permitting, we set sail towards the spectacular Formiche di Grosseto, a small rocky paradise and a popular destination for snorkeling enthusiasts.
-In the early afternoon, we resume sailing until we reach the Uccellina Park, entering the splendid Cala di Forno: a wild beach with no buildings and the opportunity to go ashore and walk among the dunes and Mediterranean scrub.
-We spend the night at anchor, immersed in the silence and history of one of the most unspoiled places on the Maremma coast, fully experiencing the essence of a sailing holiday between Argentario and the Tuscan Archipelago.
+After breakfast, weather and wind permitting, we’ll set sail for the spectacular Formiche di Grosseto, a small rocky paradise and a popular destination for snorkeling enthusiasts.
+In the early afternoon, we’ll set sail again until we reach the Uccellina Park, entering the stunning Cala di Forno: a wild beach with no buildings, where you can go ashore to walk among the dunes and Mediterranean scrub.
+We’ll spend the night at anchor, immersed in the silence and history of one of the most unspoiled spots on the Maremma coast, fully experiencing the essence of a sailing vacation between the Argentario and the Tuscan Archipelago.

 Sixth day

-After enjoying a few more hours in the wild Cala di Forno, we dedicate the day to real sailing: maneuvers, wind in our hands, and active navigation along the coast until we reach the northern side of Monte Argentario.
-We drop anchor in one of its most beautiful bays, such as Cala Grande or Cala del Pozzarello, for a final swim in calm waters.
-In the late afternoon, we set set sail for Talamone, returning to port to say goodbye to the sea and spend our last evening on land.
-An aperitif overlooking the port awaits us and, for those who wish, a memorable fresh fish fry at Gennaro's, the perfect end to this week on a boat in Tuscany that tastes of freedom and authenticity.
+After enjoying a few more hours in the wild Cala di Forno, we devote the day to true sailing: maneuvers, the wind in our hands, and active cruising along the coast until we reach the northern slope of Monte Argentario.
+We drop anchor in one of its most beautiful coves, such as Cala Grande or Cala del Pozzarello, for one last swim in calm waters.
+In the late afternoon, we set course for Talamone, returning to port to bid farewell to the sea and spend our final evening ashore.
+An aperitif with a view of the harbor awaits us, and for those who wish, a memorable plate of fresh fried fish at Gennaro’s—the perfect ending to this week on a boat in Tuscany, filled with a sense of freedom and authenticity.

 Seventh day